elastic/request-crypto/README.md

    4. Sender sends the Mediator the AES encrypted payload and the JWK encrypted AES key.
 3. Mediator sends the encrypted payload and encrypted AES key to Receiver.
 4. Receiver gets the needed data from mediators
-   1. Receiver decrypts AES key using the corresponding public key's pair.
+   1. Receiver decrypts AES key using the private key that corresponds to the public key used for encryption.
    2. Receiver decrypts payload with decrypted AES key.
    3. Receiver processes payload.